 First, identify the people who will decide on the issue of your petition.
 Get in touch with these people.
 This often turns out to be useful.

-It is also worth making contact with non-political decision-makers, such as actors from the economy or the cultural sector.
-Before deciding on the petition, you can communicate, exchange ideas and, if necessary, draw attention to the petition together in the media.
+It is also worth getting in touch with non-political decision-makers, such as actors from business or the cultural sector.
+Before the decision is made about the petition, you can communicate, exchange ideas and possibly draw attention to the petition together through the media.

 ASK FOR PERSONAL DELIVERY

-Contact the decision-making person by email and ask for a personal meeting to hand over the petition.
+Contact the person making the decision by email and request a personal meeting to hand over the petition.
 Write in the email how many signatures you have already collected and what your demands are.
-Be sure to use the correct name for the MP.
+Make sure to use the correct name of the MP(s).

-If no appointment can be made, ask your supporters for help and contact the decision-making person via Twitter, email, or letter.
-If, for example, many supporters postpone or mark the MP in a tweet or Facebook post and ask for a personal handover, you can increase the pressure together.
-An individual hashtag used by everyone can also help to spread your request and ultimately reach the recipient.
+If no appointment can be made, ask your supporters for help and contact the person making the decision together via X, email, letter.
+For example, if many supporters tag or tag the MP in a tweet or Facebook post and ask for a personal handover, you can work together to increase the pressure.
+An individual hashtag that everyone uses can also help your request spread and ultimately reach the appropriate recipient.

 Is there a handover date?
 Here are tips for the perfect handover .

-Support from openPetition: We are at your side in all of these steps.
-It is important that you keep us up to date.
-If we notice that you are very committed, then we are also committed to you.
-For example, if we learn of a planned handover, we can advise you and, if necessary, draw your attention to it through our channels.
+Supported by openPetition: We are here to help you with all of these steps.
+It is important that you keep us updated.
+If we notice that you are strongly committed, then we will also be committed to you.
+For example, if we learn of a planned handover, we can advise you and, if necessary, draw your attention to it via our channels.